The last coat before flight

-An American flag and corrosion control insignia hang inside the 436th Maintenance Squadron corrosion control shop at Dover Air Force Base, Delaware, Feb.
-27, 2026.
-Corrosion control specialists restore protective coatings on aircraft components, helping extend the lifespan of parts supporting Dover’s C-5M Super Galaxy and C-17 Globemaster III aircraft.
-(U.S. Air Force photo by Senior Airman Keira Rossman)
+Airmen assigned to the 436th Maintenance Squadron corrosion control shop explain their role in protecting aircraft components at Dover Air Force Base, Delaware.
+Corrosion control specialists clean, prepare and apply protective coatings to aircraft parts to prevent corrosion and extend the service life of components before they are returned to the flightline.
+Through detailed surface preparation and coating application, these Airmen help ensure parts remain durable and serviceable for Dover’s C-5M Super Galaxy and C-17 Globemaster III aircraft supporting global mobility missions.
+(U.S. Air Force video by Senior Airman Keira Rossman)

 |Date Taken: